zeroasiccorp/umi/umi/formal/README.md

   (HOSTID) folding downstream of a merge is not covered.
 * **Width.** The harness runs DW=64 (the checker ships DW=256) to keep the SMT problem tractable; the framing rules are DW-agnostic.
+* **Obligation filtering is never exercised.** The checker enqueues a request only if it expects a response and closes its message; the requester model here emits single-beat READ/WRITE/ATOMIC requests with EOM set, so both terms are true on every request and neither is ever seen to reject one.
+A posted write and a multi-beat request would test them, and need a requester model that can emit both plus glue lemmas rewritten around them.
+* **Only the asserting face is elaborated.** `umi_txn_checker` appears here as `ASSUME=0` alone.
+Nothing in this directory would notice if its `ASSUME=1` face drifted from it -- the property `fv_umi_cmd` establishes for the CMD checker has no counterpart for this one, and building it means a second harness rather than an added row.

 ### What the covers witness